 Several years after my near-death experience, I had a delicious jerk shrimp that had just the right amount of heat.
 After discovering the shrimp was soaked in a marinade containing Habanero, I decided to give it another shot via using it in small amounts in certain recipes.
 The Habanero and I finally reached a compromise, and ever since, I like to incorporate small amounts of it into the occasional sweet or savory dish, depending on my mood or the recipe.

 As you all know, summer is the best time for peaches.
 I always try to keep a bowl of fresh peaches on the table and some in the fridge for a cool treat during the dog days of August.
-Having all of these fresh, summer peaches on hand; when I heard about the Iron Cupcake Earth Challenge; my first thought was an amped up peach cupcake.
+Having all of these fresh, summer peaches on hand; when I heard about the Iron Cupcake Earth Challenge; my first thought was a revved up peach cupcake.
 Now that the Habanero and I were on good cooking and baking terms, it was also the first thing that came to mind when I saw we had to incorporate a chile pepper into a cupcake.

 The Habanero was the easy part.
 My main dilemma was achieving a peach cake where chopped peaches or peach preserves folded into a white or yellow cake batter wasn’t the only way to impart peach flavor into the cake.
 I wanted to infuse an intense peach flavor into the actual crumb of the cake without having to use any kind of peach oils or extracts.
 I hit the market and stocked up on just about everything ‘peach’ I could find that wasn’t processed or artificial (eg: Peach Jello.
 A big, fat no).
 Fresh peaches (check), peach nectar (check), dried peaches (check), and some kind of peach liqueur, the latter conjuring up memories of drunken, soon-to-be-sick, teenage nights.